joelmontavon/sds-docs/README.md

 ![alt text](./diagram.png)

 1. Determine if the patient already exists within the SDS by querying for a `Linkage` resource.
-Use the `Patient` reference (e.g., Patient/123) as the value for the `item` parameter in the GET request.
+Use the `Patient` reference (e.g., Patient/123) for the authorized patient as the value for the `item` parameter in the GET request.
 ###### Example:
 GET http://localhost:8080/fhir/Linkage?item=Patient/123
 |Header|Value|Notes|